A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations: Discussion

 \section{Discussion}

-This work introduced an adaptive enrichment design that borrows information from external studies through a NPP anchored on one or more summary measures derived from historical data, such as the ATE.
-A major advantage of this approach is that it can incorporate aggregate-level summaries that are functions of model parameters, rather than requiring access to individual participant data or to parameter-specific external estimates.
-This is crucial as many clinical studies report only marginal contrasts, such as risk differences, odds ratios, or other population-averaged effects, without providing detailed subgroup estimates or model coefficients.
-The proposed framework directly links such summary measures to the parameters of the current model through a user-specified mapping function, enabling principled borrowing of external evidence.
-The simulations demonstrated that the proposed approach can substantially improve power and generalized power relative to a no-borrowing design, particularly when historical and current populations are well aligned, while maintaining acceptable Type I error control under mild bias.
+This work introduced an adaptive enrichment design that borrows information from external studies through a NPP anchored on summary measures derived from historical data.
+A major advantage of this approach is that it can incorporate aggregate-level summaries that are functions of model parameters, rather than requiring access to individual participant data or to parameter-specific external estimates. { The proposed summary-anchored NPP is the only existing framework, to our knowledge, that enables principled adaptive borrowing from published aggregate summaries in a subgroup-finding enrichment trial.
+The simulations demonstrated that the proposed approach can substantially improve power and generalized power relative to a no-borrowing benchmark, particularly when historical and current populations are well aligned, while maintaining acceptable Type~I error control under mild bias.}